dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 More details are provided in the [data descriptor spec](./data_descriptor.md).
 We highlight some important aspects below:

-#### Baseline data descriptor identifier

-An optional string identifying a well-known record of global values and data structure layouts.
-The identifier is an arbitrary string, that could be used, for example to tag a collection of globals and data structure layouts present in a particular release of a .NET runtime for a certain architecture (for example `net9.0-rc1/Release/linux-arm64`).
-Global values and data structure layouts present in the data contract descriptor take precedence over the baseline contract.
-This way variant builds can be specified as a delta over a baseline.
-For example, debug builds of CoreCLR that include additional fields in a `MethodTable` data structure could be based on the Release data descriptor augmented with new `MethodTable` and other structure descriptors.

-It is not a requirement that the baseline is chosen so that additional "delta" is the smallest possible size, although for practical purposes that may be desired.

-Data descriptors are registered as "well known" by checking them into the main branch of `dotnet/runtime` in the `docs/design/datacontracts/data/` directory in the JSON format specified in the [data descriptor spec](./data_descriptor.md#Physical_JSON_Descriptor).
-The relative path name (with `/` as the path separator, if any) of the descriptor without any extension is the identifier.  (for example:
-`/docs/design/datacontracts/data/net9.0/coreclr/linux-arm64.json` is the filename for the data descriptor with identifier `net9.0/coreclr/linux-arm64`)

 #### Global Values

-Global values which can be of types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, pointer, nint, nuint)
+Global values which can be either primitive integer constants or pointers.
 All global values have a string describing their name, a type, and a value of one of the above types.

 #### Data Structure Layout

 Each data structure layout has a name for the type, followed by a list of fields.
-These fields can be of primitive types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, nint, nuint, pointer) or of another named data structure type.
+These fields can be primitive integer types or pointers or another named data structure type.
 Each field descriptor provides the offset of the field, the name of the field, and the type of the field.

 Data structures may have a determinate size, specified in the descriptor, or an indeterminate size.
 Determinate sizes are used by contracts for pointer arithmetic such as for iterating over arrays.